je-wi/DCO_extractIssueXML/README.md

   dco_4_1.xml
 ```
 Due to limitation of filesize on github there is only one XML-file as example.
 Usually the DCO issue files are up to 300 MB.
+The plugin exports not only all relevant metadata, it includes all article files (HTML, PDF, etc.) and suplementary files embedded within the XML document in Base64 encoding.

 ## dco_urls.xml
-Own XML with all published DCO issues.
+Own XML with URLs of all published DCO issues.